Number : Season 4, Serial 6 of 10.

 Whats good : Nice, strong Sci-Fi concept episode.
 Future humans having no resistance against the common cold.
 The subservient Monoids, turning the tables on their human masters.

 Whats bad : The Monoids look ridiculous.

-Review With Spoilers :The Ark is the 6th episode of Season 4 and is one of the most thoughtful Sci-fi episodes, featured in Hartnell’s run.
+Review With Spoilers :The Ark is the sixth serial of Season 4 and is one of the most thoughtful Sci-fi stories, featured in Hartnell’s run.

 “Guardians!
 Monoids! before it is too late, before we are stricken by the fever ourselves, we must make the strangers answer for the terrible crime they have committed…!!”
 Zentos

-The Monoid appearance is downright ridiculous though, with a ‘Richard The 3rd’ haircut, 1 eye and big green flippers.
-Nevertheless, as a concept, they are an interesting villain in this.
-Not entirely without justified motivation.
-As the humans are as much to blame for their behaviour, for their poor treatment of the Monoid race.
+The Monoid appearance is downright ridiculous, though, with a ‘Richard The Third’ haircut, one eye and big green flippers.
+Nevertheless, as a concept; they are an interesting amtagonist – in this; not entirely without justified motivation.
+As the humans are as much to blame, for their behaviour and for their poor treatment, of the Monoid race.

-Hartnell is authoritive in this one, taking less of a backseat and directing proceedings accordingly.
-Firstly in defence of himself against the humans and secondly against the Monoids, after they take over.
+Hartnell is authoritive in this one, taking less of a backseat role and directing proceedings accordingly.
+Firstly, in defence – against the humans and secondly – against the Monoids, after they take over.